cdklabs/construct-hub/docs/operator-runbook.md

 The alarm will automatically go back to green once the Lambda function starts running as scheduled again.
 No further action is needed.

+### `ConstructHub/Sources/NpmJs/Follower/NoChanges`

+#### Description

+This alarm is only provisioned when the `NpmJs` package source is configured.
+It triggers when the function has not registered any changes from the npmjs.com registry in 10 minutes.

+#### Investigation

+The *NpmJs Follower* tracks changes from the CouchDB replica at `replicate.npmjs.com/registry`, and uses the `seq` properties to determine what changes have already been processed.

+Occasionally, the replica instance will be replaced, and the sequence numbers will be reset by this action.
+The *NpmJs Follower* detects this condition and rolls back automatically in this case, so this should not trigger this alarm.

+Look at `npmjs.com` status updates and announcements.
+This alarm may go off in case a major outage prevents `npmjs.com` from accepting new package version for more than 10 minutes.
+There is nothing you can do in this case.

+If this has not happened, review the logs of the *NpmJs Follower* to identify any problem.

+For additional recommendations for diving into CloudWatch Logs, refer to the [Diving into Lambda Function logs in CloudWatch Logs][#lambda-log-dive] section.

+#### Resolution

+The alarm will automatically go back to green once the Lambda function starts reporting `npmjs.com` registry changes again.
+No further action is needed.

 --------------------------------------------------------------------------------

 ## :information_source: General Recommendations